yathAg/openroad_vsd_7nmContest/README.md

 ```
 git clone --recursive https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts
 ```
-Install dependency using internal script ( It takes care of everything!!! )
+Install dependency using internal script ( It takes care of all the additional packages)
 ```
 cd OpenROAD-flow-scripts
 cd tools/OpenROAD
 sudo ./etc/DependencyInstaller.sh
 ```
-Build & Install ( This takes of installing all the required scripts and the OpenRoad tool as well)
+Build & Install ( This  installs all the required scripts and the OpenRoad tool as well)
 ```
 cd ../..
 ./build_openroad.sh --local